shyamvkansagra/slate/source/includes/_wishlistButton.md

 iu | string | Image-uri - Without protocol so protocol can be decided while rendering to http or https pr | float | Price
 For response | function | A callback function, which takes a single argument (JSON response from the swym service)

+In the example, removeFromWishList removes a previously added entry from the wish list.

 ## Get all tracked products